rdkcentral/Thunder/ReleaseNotes/ThunderReleaseNotes_R5.1.md

   }
 ```
 Other valid options are: "runc", "crun", "dobby" and "awc".
-If in a plugin you want to use another container flavour than the default one you can do so by adding this to the config file of the container (of course the "mode : container" should always be there when you want to run a plugin inside a container):
+If in a plugin you want to use another container flavour than the default one you can do so by adding this to the config file of the container (of course the "mode : Container" should always be there when you want to run a plugin inside a container):
 ```json
 "root":{
    "mode":"Container",